DalaScript/survey-form/README.md

-# Survey Form (Certification Project) | FCC Responsive Web Design Certification
+# Survey Form *(Certification Project)* | FCC Responsive Web Design Certification

 **Project 5/20**

-A stylish and fully responsive **survey form** built from scratch using HTML and CSS.
+A stylish and fully responsive 🧾 survey form built from scratch using HTML and CSS.
-It features a modern dark theme, a clean layout, and custom UI elements like dropdowns, checkboxes, and text inputs — all wrapped in an aesthetic, user-friendly design.
+It features a modern dark theme 🌑, a clean layout, and custom UI elements like dropdowns, checkboxes, and text inputs — all wrapped in an aesthetic, user-friendly design.

 This project was built independently, following a general task prompt, without any templates or starter files. 🎯